bourdakos1/typescript-todo/README.md

 For linting we will be using a package called `eslint`.

 ### Code formatting
-Code formatting is where we handle awkward spacing, missing semicolons and trainling commas.
+Code formatting is where we handle awkward spacing, missing semicolons and trailing commas.
 Code formatting doesn't yell at you, it just fixes it.
 Code formatting is commonly set up so that anytime you save the file, it gets prettified.